OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 Most open source is licensed under an OSI-approved license.
 In addition, some software that is licensed under non-OSI-approved licenses may be treated as open source as well.
 Whether such software should be treated as open source (or handled some other way) should be determined by agreement between the software supplier and the recipient.

-# What you need to do to receive the benefits of open source
+# Receiving the benefits of open source

 ### When you use open source, the most important thing to know is your obligations related to distribution of the software.